joshbeard/joshbeard.me-website/src/me.md

 See [my resume](/resume) for more details about my professional experience.

+### Music

+Music has been a big part of my life for as long as I can remember.
+When I was younger, I dreamed of being a musician, but pragmatism set in and I ended up pursuing IT.
+I have several guitars, some little electronic gadgets, and an electronic drum set that I play with.

+I listen to a pretty diverse range of music, but rock and electronic are the dominant broad genres.
+I don't have a single favorite band - it depends on the mood.
+Some consistent favorites are Pink Floyd, Type O Negative, Tool, Puscifer, Nine Inch Nails, Depeche Mode, The Cure, and...
+I hate to try to enumerate them all.
+For electronic music, my favorite is probably Kruder & Dorfmeister.
+I also like Orbital, Prodigy, Lords Of Acid, LTJ Bukem, and many others.
+When it comes to country, I particularly like Waylon Jennings, Merle Haggard, George Jones, and generally classic country.
+I also like a lot of 80's and 90's country.
+I can't stand pop country or most modern pop music in general.

+Checkout my [last.fm](https://www.last.fm/user/joshbeard) profile for my music stats (with lots of gaps) dating back to 2005.

 ### Politics and Culture

 Although I occasionally feel the urge to express my opinions on political or